-You can find out more about a server by going to its website and clicking on the Learn more link on its front page (click the ⋯ button if you’re looking at the site on your phone).
-A server’s website address is usually the same as its name, so for example the server laserdisc.party would be at the address https://laserdisc.party ⧉
+If you know the server you want info about, go to its website and click on the Learn more or ⋯ links, which will take you to that server’s About page.
+A server’s website address is usually the same as its name, so for example the server laserdisc.party would be at the web address laserdisc.party ⧉